dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/bughunt.md

 ## To Turn In:

 * github urls to at least 3 issues that you opened on other projects repositories
-* each team is required to engage with the issues opened.
+* each team is required to engage with the issues opened
 * any EC pull request urls